StanVerty/fetch_test/README.md

    - pytest -v -s --tb=short --headless=true

-If you failed to rut the test (I hope, you won't), unpack the popcorn and enjoy the videos:
+If you failed to rut the test (I hope, you won't), unpack popcorn and enjoy the videos:

 **Visible mode**
    https://youtu.be/8eQhxjvbWqs